ashwinreddy/blog/_notes/Public/People/Hume.md

 - philosopher
 ---

-david hume was a philosopher of [[skepticism]] who was interested in "Logics, Morals, Criticism, and Politics," their connection to human nature.
+david hume was a philosopher of [[skeptic]] who was interested in "Logics, Morals, Criticism, and Politics," their connection to human nature.
 He wanted to bring the approach of [[empiricism]] to these subjects.

 He thought that our view of [[causation]] was just a [[habit]].